-Many children and teens lack a support system at home who they can talk to about difficult topics like drug and alcohol use.
+Many children and teens lack a support system at home that they can talk to about difficult topics like drug and alcohol use.
 Educators have the ability to provide valuable insight and information to their students that will guide them through their most impressionable years.

-Starting an open, honest and realistic conversation about the dangers of substance abuse will allow the teacher to be a voice of reason.
-That way, their students won't just be hearing misleading, dangerous information elsewhere (like from their peers).
+Starting an open, honest, and realistic conversation about the dangers of substance abuse will allow the teacher to be a voice of reason.
+That way, their students won’t just be hearing misleading, dangerous information elsewhere (like from their peers).
 This information can be relayed through facts and statistics, personal stories, and more.
 Such conversations will show students their teachers actually care about them, building trust and comfortability.